 - (C) If Lessor exercises the above right, all right, title and interest of Lessee in this Lease shall terminate and Lessor shall acquire this Lease; provided, however, that such termination shall not relieve Lessee of any obligation or liability which shall have accrued prior to the date of termination.
-Acquisition of this Lease by Lessor under these circumstances shall not serve to extinguish this Lease by merger or otherwise. - Approved Encumbrance shall occur, the purchaser at such sale shall succeed to all of the right, title and interest of Lessee in this Lease.
-It is further agreed that the purchaser at such sale if it is the Encumbrancer, the Encumbrancer may sell and assign this Lease without any further approval by Lessor and the Secretary, provided that the assignee shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such assignment shall be valid unless and until the assignee shall so agree.
-If Encumbrancer is the purchaser, it shall be required to perform the obligations of this Lease only so long as it retains title thereto.
+Acquisition of this Lease by Lessor under these circumstances shall not serve to extinguish this Lease by merger or otherwise. - (D) If Lessor declines to exercise the above right and sale of the leasehold under the Approved Encumbrance shall occur, the purchaser at such sale shall succeed to all of the right, title and interest of Lessee in this Lease.
+It is further agreed that the purchaser at such sale if it is the Encumbrancer, the Encumbrancer may sell and assign this Lease without any further approval by Lessor and the Secretary, provided that the assignee shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such assignment shall be required to perform the obligations of this Lease only so long as it retains title thereto.
 If the purchaser is other than Encumbrancer, the purchaser shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such purchase shall be valid unless and until purchaser shall so agree.